jvalverr/Geo-LPsource/README.rst

 References
 ==========

 ..
 [1] Valverde-Rebaza J., Roche M., Poncelet P. and Lopes A.: Exploiting Social and Mobility Patterns for Friendship Prediction in Location-Based Social Networks.
-The 23rd International Conference on Pattern Recognition (ICPR 2016). to be published.
+In The 23rd International Conference on Pattern Recognition (ICPR 2016).
+To be published.